PaulKissinger/LetsTrust-TPM2Go/src/README.md

 '-l' --level [option] : set the reset line of the TPM to high or low [\"high\",\"low\"] '-h' --help : print this help

 # 2.2 Example

 - Send the command to cycle: './ltt2g_rst -c'
+- Send the command to cycle: './ltt2g_rst -l high'
+- Send the command to cycle: './ltt2g_rst -l low'

 # 3 FAQ and troubleshooting